microsoft/fastformers/README.md

 # FastFormers

 *FastFormers* provides a set of recipes and methods to achieve highly efficient inference of Transformer models for Natural Language Understanding (NLU).
-The details of the methods and analyses are described in the paper *FastFormers: Highly Efficient Transformer Models for Natural Language Understanding* paper(**The link address will be updated**).
+The details of the methods and analyses are described in the paper *FastFormers: Highly Efficient Transformer Models for Natural Language Understanding* [paper](https://arxiv.org/abs/2010.13382).

 ### Notes